tkareine/MiniFuture/README.md

 `Future.failed` to wrap immediate values.
 Use `Future.async` for async jobs that compute the value later in a queue worker thread.

+For adapting existing asynchronous interfaces with Futures, use `Future.promise`.
+It returns a future that you complete with success (`Future#resolve`) or failure (`Future#reject`) explicitly.

-After this, use the `Future#flatMap` operation of the returned future to compose another future that depends on the completed result of the previous future.
+When you get a handle to a future, use `Future#flatMap` to compose another future that depends on the completed result of the previous future.
 Use `Future#get` to wait for the result of a future.
 Use `Future#onComplete` to add a callback to be run when the future completes.

 ### Example